rojotek/docs/docs/security/full-disk-encryption.md

 3. After you have created these disks, you'll want to [boot into Finnix from the Rescue tab](/docs/rescue-and-rebuild#sph_booting-into-rescue-mode).
 Ensure that your disks are attached as follows:

-    - /boot xvda
+    - /boot sda
-    - swap xvdb
+    - swap sdb
-    - / xvdc
+    - / sdc

 You've successfully created the disks for your Linode.